2 Days in Barcelona: A Perfect Weekend Itinerary (+Map & Tips)

 Practical information: Guided visits take about 45-50 minutes and are, in principle, possible every day.
 There are several tours in five different languages multiple times a day.
 You can check availability and book your tour here.
 If you want to be sure that you can do it on the day and the hour that best suits you, it’s best to book it in advance.

-Walk-ins are also possible, but you may have to wait an hour or two for the right tour.
+Walk-ins might also possible, but you may have to wait an hour or two for the right tour.
 In October, when we visited, we had to wait almost an hour.
 In high season, it will probably be much longer or you may not be able to visit at all.

 Port Vell & La Barceloneta

-As you walk further down on La Ramba, you’ll reach the Port Vell district, Old Harbor of Barcelona.
+As you walk further down on La Rambla, you’ll reach the Port Vell district, Old Harbor of Barcelona.
 If you turn left, you’ll find a wide waterfront promenade and if you keep walking further, you’ll find the famous Barcelona beaches.

 La Barceloneta is a more local area that most tourists don’t seem to take the time for.
 However, you don’t need that much time to visit, so I recommend that you take a small detour here.
 Even if you just walk through a few streets of this old fishermen district, you’ll get a taste of yet another very different side of Barcelona.